-Module name = Signal splitter Description = The signal splitter divides the signal into 2 streams.
-Each runs in parallel using it's own set of modules.
+Module name = Signal splitter

+Description = The signal splitter divides the signal into 2 streams.
+Each runs in parallel using its own set of modules.
 In the "signal merge" module, these two streams are mixed into one signal again.
 You can only use signal splitter once per preset.

-Module name = Frequency analyzer Description = The frequency analyzer can scan the audio in real time and present the frequency content on a live display.
+Module name = Frequency analyzer

+Description = The frequency analyzer can scan the audio in real time and present the frequency content on a live display.
 The update speed can be switched between 50 ms and 500 ms. The analyzer can create up to three snapshots and overlay them over each other.
 By hovering your mouse over the graph you can get an accurate readout of that position.
 The anti-aliased display yields a very accurate picture.

-Module name = Leveler Description = A utility module that can be inserted wherever you wish to monitor or change the volume levels.
+Module name = Leveler

+Description = A utility module that can be inserted wherever you wish to monitor or change the volume levels.
 The module monitors both the left & right channels.
 This module has a volume adjust and a "Learn" button to automatically adjust level to 0dB.

-Module name = Stereo Levels adjust Description = Same as "Leveler" module, but with a control knob for each channel.
+Module name = Stereo Levels adjust

+Description = Same as "Leveler" module, but with a control knob for each channel.
 This utility module can be inserted wherever you wish to monitor or change the volume levels.
 The module monitors both the left & right channels.
 This module has a volume adjust and a "Learn" button to automatically adjust level to 0 dB.

-Module name = Tuner Description = Guitar tuner with two simultaneous displays, needle and strobe.
+Module name = Tuner

+Description = Guitar tuner with two simultaneous displays, needle and strobe.
 With anti-aliased graphics, this tuner displays your tuning with incredible accuracy.
 The "A" is adjustable between 425 Hz and 455 Hz.
 Never go out of tune again!

-Module name = Simul-Tune Description = This is not one but six independent strobe tuners running at the same time, one assigned to each of a Guitar's six strings.
+Module name = Simul-Tune

+Description = This is not one but six independent strobe tuners running at the same time, one assigned to each of a Guitar's six strings.
 The tuning is presented in strobe form and you can adjust each string's tuning chromatically.
-The brightness of the strobe indicates the confidence level of a frequency in that particular range, (i.e. dark display = not even close).
+The brightness of the strobe indicates the confidence level of a frequency in that particular range (i.e. dark display = not even close).

-Module name = Single tonestack Description = This module only contains one tone stack with Bass, Mid and Treble knobs to adjust the filter aspects of any of the included tone stacks of ReValver® MK III.
+Module name = Single tonestack

+Description = This module only contains one tone stack with Bass, Mid and Treble knobs to adjust the filter aspects of any of the included tone stacks of ReValver[TM] MK III.V.
 (The Foxy tonestack does not use the Mid knob.)

-Module name = Single triode Description = This module contains a single triode tube with no filters, with a level adjustment before and after the tube.
+Module name = Single triode

+Description = This module contains a single triode tube with no filters, with a level adjustment before and after the tube.
 Using a couple of these in a series is like building your own amp!

+Tweaking modules

-Tweaking modules One of the most powerful features of ReValver® MK III is the ability to tweak each parameter of a module other than the usual knobs and buttons on the front of the module.
-In an effort to explain the Tweak mode in ReValver, we've written some short explanations of each tweak in the tube tweak GUI.
-The Tweak mode in ReValver was written on an engineering level using real schematics by a real tube amplifier company, and it takes years to learn tube amplifier engineering, so the awesome "tweakability" of ReValver MKIII will keep even the most experienced valve amplifier engineer busy for hours.
-Users who don't have any experience with tube amps will have fun, and you'll learn a lot about how tube amplifiers work.
+One of the most powerful features of ReValver[TM] MK III.V is the ability to tweak each parameter of a module other than the usual knobs and buttons on the front of the module.
+In an effort to explain the Tweak mode in ReValver, we've written some short explanations of each tweak option in the tube tweak GUI.

+It takes years to learn tube amplifier engineering, so the awesome "tweakability" of ReValver MKIII.V will keep even the most experienced valve amplifier engineer busy for hours.
+Users who don't have any experience with tube amps can use ReValver to learn about how tube amplifiers work.